-At the conclusion of the presentation, judges will be allowed to ask questions for five minutes.
 Questions will pertain directly to the speaker's subject.
 Questions containing two or more parts should be avoided.
 The full five minutes should be used.
+All judges will be permitted to ask questions.
 When all participants have finished speaking, each judge will total the score of each participant.
 The timekeepers' record will be used to compute each participant's final score.
 The judges' score sheets will then be submitted to event officials to determine the final ratings of participants.